Christian Fittipaldi: Sports cars racing

 In parallel to his activity in Formula 1, was winner of the 1993 24 Hours of Spa and 1994 Brazilian 1000 Miles.

 Fittipaldi debuted at the 24 Hours of Daytona in 2003 with the Bell team, resulting sixth with a Doran-Chevrolet of the class Daytona Prototype.
 It was one of the pilots that won the 2004 24 Hours of Daytona, in this case with a Doran-Pontiac.
 Then participated in four other rounds from the Grand-Am Rolex Sports Car Series with Bell, earning seventh in Virginia.

 The Brazilian contested the first two races of the 2006 Grand-Am series with Bell, earning a sixth place at Homestead.
 Then ran six rounds with Riley-Pontiac of The Racer's Group, earning a victory in Phoenix, a second place in the 6 Hours of Watkins Glen and third in the 200 Miles at Watkins Glen.

-In 2006, Fittipaldi disputed fully the Grand-Am series with the team of Eddie Cheever Jr. Obtained a second place and a sixth, to be located in the 23rd position in the drivers' championship of DP class.
+In 2006, Fittipaldi disputed fully the Grand-Am series with the team of Eddie Cheever.
+Obtained a second place and a sixth, to be located in the 23rd position in the drivers' championship of DP class.
 That same year, he participated in the 24 Hours of Le Mans with a Saleen S7, where he finished in sixth place in the GT1 class, a total of eleven participants.

-Continuing with Cheever, Fittipaldi achieved a fourth, seventh and eighth in 2007 and resulting 20th in the overall table of the DP class of the Grand Am series.
+Continuing with Cheever, Fittipaldi achieved a fourth, seventh and eighth in 2007 and resulting twentieth in the overall table of the DP class of the Grand Am Series.
 Also, it came tenth in the GT1 class of the 24 Hours of Le Mans, at the wheel of an Aston Martin DB9 of team Modena alongside Antonio Garcia and amateur.

 Fittipaldi disputed the first four rounds of the 2008 American Le Mans Series with Andretti Green.
 Piloting an Acura LMP2 with Bryan Herta, earned a fourth place, a fifth, a sixth and a seventh.
-Then again disputed the 24 Hours of Le Mans with Aston Martin DB9 of Modena, reaching delayed in the 30th overall position.
+Then again disputed the 24 Hours of Le Mans with Aston Martin DB9 of Modena, reaching delayed in the thirtieth overall position.
 He then ran in the final five rounds of the Grand-Am series with a Coyote-Pontiac of Cheever's team, earning a second place and a sixth.

 The driver was invited to run the 2011 24 Hours of Daytona with a Porsche-Riley of Action Express Racing, resulting third overall with Max Papis and João Barbosa among others.
-In 2012 he participated again in this race with Action Express, in this case at the wheel of a Chevrolet Corvette DP, with which finished fifth.
+In 2012, he participated again in this race with Action Express, in this case at the wheel of a Chevrolet Corvette DP, with which finished fifth.

 The Brazilian became in regular driver of Action Express for the 2013 Rolex Sports Car Series season.
-He achieved two wins at Mid-Ohio and the 6 Hours of Watkins Glen, two seconds places, a fourth and a fifth, mostly with Barbosa.
+He achieved two wins at Mid-Ohio and the 6 Hours of Watkins Glen, two second places, a fourth and a fifth, mostly with Barbosa.
 Thus, he was seventh in the drivers' championship in the Daytona Prototypes class.

 He won the Rolex 24 at Daytona in 2014 in the Action Express Corvette DP with João Barbosa and Sébastien Bourdais.